fury-gl/fury/docs/source/posts/2023/2023-07-31-week-9-joaodellagli.rst

 The third one is still being a trickier challenge.
 If you recall from my first blogposts, I spent something around *one month* trying to setup float framebuffer objects to FURY with VTK so I could use them in my project.
-After spending all of that time with no results, me and Bruno, my mentor, :doc:`found a way <2023-07-03-week-5-joaodellagli.rst>` to do what we wanted to do, but using a different VTK class, `vtkWindowToImageFilter <https://vtk.org/doc/nightly/html/classvtkWindowToImageFilter.html>`_.
+After spending all of that time with no results, me and Bruno, my mentor, :ref:`found a way <2023-07-03-week-5-joaodellagli>` to do what we wanted to do, but using a different VTK class, `vtkWindowToImageFilter <https://vtk.org/doc/nightly/html/classvtkWindowToImageFilter.html>`_.
 Well, it was a good workaround back then and it lead me all the way here, however now it is costing a price.
 The float framebuffers were an important part of the project because they would allow us to pass *32-bit float information* from one shader to another, which would be important as they would allow the densities to